ymozer/deep-learning/README.md

   * remove unnenecessary imports
   * remove unnenecessary variables
 * fix loading model from checkpoint
-* fix training time counter to tick every second
+* fix training time counter to tick every second - DONE
 * check if the code is working from other machines-OSes
 * Create a network that is more accurate
+* delete extracted files after training and exception